Table of Contents[Hide][Show]

 Maine Kids Youth Ski Specials

 Maine used to run a program called the WinterKids Passport.
 That program now operates through an app called WinterKids and is open to Maine and New Hampshire.
 There is a $40 membership fee per family of 5.
 While this makes it not free technically, we’re including it for informational purposes.
-In 2021 membership will be opening on November 11th.
+In 2021 membership opened on November 11th.
 The offers cover more than just skiing and extend to other snow sports.
 You can view a list of included deals here.

 Michigan Kids Ski Free Locations

 Have a 4th or 5th grader in Michigan?
 Apply for a Cold is Cool Passport and receive up to 3 free lift tickets for your kiddo from a list of more than 28 resort options.
 There is a $25 fee for the passport.
 Introduced for the 2020/2021 ski season the passport now operates through an app making it contactless as passes are redeemed.
 New this year you will need to upload a photo of your child.
 The passport is good through April 30, 2022 or the end of ski season- whichever comes first.
 Kids must be accompanied by a paying adult.

 Boyne Mountain: Kids 5 and under ski free every day at Boyne Mountain with a paying adult.
 Resort guests 80+ also ski for free.
 Our writer found family fun everywhere she turned at Boyne Mountain.

 Ski Brule: Kids 9 and under ski free every day at Ski Brule.
 Become a Friends & Neighbors member (free program) to get $15 equipment rentals for kids on Sundays with a ticketed adult (blacked out from 12/24-1/2).
 More freebies at Ski Brule include Sunday specials of free lunch and free snow tubing.

 Montana Kids Ski Free Deals